mdn/content/files/en-us/web/mathml/element/menclose/index.md

 ## Gecko-specific notes

-- Addtional values for the `notation` attribute have been added in the following releases:
+- Additional values for the `notation` attribute have been added in the following releases:

   - `madruwb` in Gecko 2.0 {{GeckoRelease("2.0")}}.
   - `updiagonalarrow` in Gecko 24.0 {{GeckoRelease("24.0")}}